Cyclic framed little disks algebras, Grothendieck-Verdier duality and handlebody group representations: Introduction and summary

 LM is supported by the Max Planck Institute for Mathematics in Bonn.
-LW gratefully acknowledges support by the RTG 1670 ``Mathematics inspired by String theory and Quantum Field Theory'' (DFG) at the University of Hamburg and the Danish National Research Foundation through the Copenhagen Centre for Geometry and Topology (DNRF151).
+LW gratefully acknowledges support by the RTG 1670 ``Mathematics inspired by String theory and Quantum Field Theory'' (DFG) at the University of Hamburg, the Danish National Research Foundation through the Copenhagen Centre for Geometry and Topology (DNRF151) and by the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement No. 772960).